d-iii-s/msim/doc/tutorial/riscv-virtual-memory.rst

 .. quiz::

-    That is a good question, what even is the TLB?
+    That is a good question; what even is the TLB?

     .. collapse:: Hint